awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform-directorystructure.md

     `-- records.jsp
 ```

-## Building a WAR File With a Shell Script<a name="java-tomcat-platform-directorystructure-building"></a>
+## Building a WAR File with a Shell Script<a name="java-tomcat-platform-directorystructure-building"></a>

-`build.sh` is a very simple shell script that compiles Java classes, constructs a WAR file, and copies it to Tomcat's `webapps` directory for local testing:
+`build.sh` is a very simple shell script that compiles Java classes, constructs a WAR file, and copies it to the Tomcat `webapps` directory for local testing\.

 ```
 cd src